nds-swe/swdt/docs/tasks/spring-starter.md

 ## Push
 :::note Task
-Push the result to a GitHub repository of your chose and hand in the repository URL.
+Push the result to a GitHub repository of your choice and hand in the repository URL via a comment on [this discussion](https://github.com/nds-swe/spring-starter/discussions/2).
 :::

 ## Dependabot
 If you made it that far in time, congratulations 🎉.
 If not, this task is optional or for the interested ones.

 It is very tedious to keep dependencies up to date.
 We could implement some algorithm to solve that... ... ... ...
-Not, [DRY](/docs/theory/principles#do-not-repeat)!
+NO!
+[DRY](/docs/theory/principles#do-not-repeat)!
 Someone must have done that! **Correct**.

 [Dependabot](https://dependabot.com/) is capable of maintaining our dependencies for us!
 Pay it - the bot - a visit (here is the [how to](https://dependabot.com/#how-it-works)) and add it to your project!